awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis-example-deployment-pkg.md

  [Step 2\.2: Create the Execution Role \(IAM Role\)](with-kinesis-example-create-iam-role.md)

-## Python<a name="with-kinesis-example-deployment-pkg-python"></a>
+## Python 3<a name="with-kinesis-example-deployment-pkg-python"></a>

  The following is example Python code that receives Kinesis event record data as input and processes it\.
 For illustration, the code writes to some of the incoming event data to CloudWatch Logs\.

 Follow the instructions to create a AWS Lambda function deployment package\.

 1. Open a text editor, and then copy the following code\.
-**Note**
-The `from __future__` statement enables you to write code that is compatible with Python 2 or 3\.
-If you are using runtime version 3\.6, is not necessary to include it\.

    ```
    from __future__ import print_function